Why Clean Water Is Important

 A water purifier is different because it’s function is to neutralize viruses.
 The microscopic size of viruses are too small for most filters to be effective to capture.
 A bonus with a purifier is it can eliminate bacteria and protozoa too.

 You want a water purifier for traveling outside of North America.
-Although some domestic backcountry users prefer purifiers.
+Keep in mind, that even some domestic backcountry users prefer purifiers.
 In this case, I recommend you look for ‘clear’ water sources.
-If clear water isn’t available in your area, use a pre-filter before using purification.
+If clear water isn’t available in your area, use a prefilter before using purification.

 The two main systems purifiers use are chemicals like iodine, or ultraviolet light.
 An explanation of each are below.